xiabin/TG-RUbot/README_EN.md

 - **Messages not forwarded**: Ensure the Bot is correctly registered and check the Worker logs
 - **Cannot access registration URL**: Try using a custom domain to solve access issues
 - **Reply message fails**: Check if you're correctly using Telegram's reply function
+- **Message deletion fails**: Ensure you're replying to the correct message when using `#del`, and that the bot has permission to delete messages
+- **Batch deletion not working**: Only the bot owner can use `#delall`, and it only works in topic chats
 - **Registration fails**: Ensure your `SECRET_TOKEN` meets the requirements (contains uppercase and lowercase letters and numbers, at least 16 characters long)
 - **GitHub deployment fails**: Check if your environment variables are correctly set and repository permissions are correct
 - **Worker deployment fails**: Check your Wrangler configuration and ensure you're logged in to Cloudflare